timeplus-io/docs/docs/eventtime.md

 By default, the `_tp_time` column is in `datetime64(3, 'UTC')` type with millisecond precision.
 You can also create it it in `datetime` type with second precision.

+When you are about to create a new stream, please choose the right column as the event time.
+If no column is specified, then Timeplus will use the current timestamp as the value of `_tp_time` It's not recommended to rename a column as _tp_time at the query time, since it will lead to unexpected behaviour, specially for [Time Travel](usecases#s-time-travel).

 ## Why event time is treated differently

 Event time is used almost everywhere in Timeplus data processing and analysis workflow: